-When patients are diagnosed with asbestosis, they are often unsure and anxious about its effect on their life expectancy.
+When patients are diagnosed, they are often unsure and anxious about its effect on their life expectancy.
 While this is determined on a case-by-case basis, an asbestosis prognosis considers the degree of exposure and the state of overall damage to the lungs.
-Asbestosis patients can live with the disease for many years and can procure a prolonged life expectancy with timely and effective treatment.
+Patients can live with the disease for many years and can procure a prolonged life expectancy with timely and effective treatment.

 Who is at Risk of Asbestosis?

 Anyone who has worked with or handled products made with asbestos materials on a regular basis is at risk of developing asbestosis.
 Workers in the automotive, construction, textile, or mining industries are most likely to endure asbestos exposure on the job, as asbestos products are commonplace in these sectors.
 More specifically, construction and renovation crews constitute a significant at-risk group due to the overabundance of asbestos in demolition, drywall, insulation and building materials.